Altinity/ice/examples/docker-compose/README.md

 The default configuration is located in the following path `/opt/spark/conf/spark-defaults.conf`

-For spark to communicate with `ice-rest-catalog` and `minio`, the following configuration variables need to be updated.\
+For spark to communicate with `ice-rest-catalog` and `minio`, the following configuration variables in `/opt/spark/conf/spark-defaults.conf` can to be updated.\

 `spark.sql.catalog.demo.uri` - ice-rest-catalog URI \
 `spark.sql.catalog.demo.s3.endpoint` - minio server url.